I was born in the summer of '79, and six weeks later experienced my first intercontinental plane ride. I've been hooked on travel ever since.

 (Side note: After getting married I kept my maiden name, because the idea of changing it never crossed my mind.
 I'm just not that kind of girl!)

-In October 2013, Marcus and I gave most of our stuff to Goodwill, put the rest in storage, and became full-time nomads, roaming across the US and abroad.
+In October 2013, Marcus and I gave most of our stuff to Goodwill, put the rest in storage, and became full-time nomads in a slow-roaming journey that took us to 4 countries and 19 US states.
 We fed kangaroos, walked the Golden Gate Bridge, explored ancient cliff dwellings, watched snow fall in June, and got lost in the bustle of Mexico City.
 It was a liberating adventure though not entirely fun and games - we also worked full-time while traveling, which gradually became more difficult as our workload increased.
 Less than a year after embarking on our new lifestyle, we became too busy keeping up with our publishing and licensing deals to have any time for sight-seeing, let alone truly experiencing each new location.
 It was certainly a "good" problem to have so without complaints, we hung up our nomad hats after 2 whirlwind years of full-time travel, settled down (to a degree) and decided to separate work from wanderlust so that we could be more productive while working and feel more untethered while traveling.
 Maybe when we're retired we'll become full-time nomads again - who knows!

 These days I'm typically immersed in designing new coloring books, creating colorful calendars, and experimenting with a variety of tantalizing art supplies like Copic markers, gouache, paint markers, liquid watercolors, paper-cutting and whatever else I can get my hands on!
 When I have time, I occasionally add new lessons and content on Art-is-Fun.com.